 In this free GED Science prep course, professional tutors show you how to handle questions in the Science sections of the GED exam.

-Topics include Life Science, Earth and Space Science, and Science Experiments.
+Topics included in GED Science online classes are Scientific Practices, Life Science, and Physical Science.

 Along the way, a tutor provides practice challenges and step-by-step solutions so students can check their knowledge.